MicrosoftDocs/architecture-center/docs/guide/security/monitor-with-opencensus-application-insights.md

 1) The context (characterized by the identifier of the trace and identifier of the current span) must be embedded in a *traceparent* in the W3C trace context format.
 This embedding is dependant on the nature of the output binding.
 For instance, the example architecture uses Event Hubs as a messaging system.
 The traceparent is encoded into bytes and embedded in the sent event(s) as the “Diagnostic-Id” property, which achieves the right trace context in the output binding.

    Two spans can be linked even if they're not parent and child.
 For distributed tracing, the current span points to the next one.
-To establish this relationship, Creating a [link](https://opencensus.io/tracing/span/link/) establishes this relationship.
+Creating a [link](https://opencensus.io/tracing/span/link/) establishes this relationship.

    The [Azure Functions Worker](https://www.nuget.org/packages/Microsoft.Azure.Functions.Worker/1.15.0-preview1#readme-body-tab) package manages the embedding and linking for you.